a-soong/1701QCA-Assessment1/replicationproject/replication.md

 ### Speeding Wheelchair Barbie ###
 ### Project description ###

 Speeding Wheelchair Barbie is an interactive model that measures the velocity of a vehicle passing through - the vehicle in this case being a Wheelchair.
-This is intended to be a novelty interactive toy, but can be applied to a real life scenario if we ever had wheelchairs on the road and had to fine speeders.
+This is intended to be a novelty interactive toy, but can be applied to a real life scenario if we ever had to fine wheelchair speeders.

 ### Showcase image ###